 We don’t always bring this up when discussing high speed logic circuits, but the inputs to CMOS logic circuits have some capacitance that is determined by the transistor and packaging dimensions of the receiver.
 All transistor-based logic circuits are capacitive, as are the traces that are used to guide the signal to the inputs.
 The trace and the packaging together have some parasitic capacitance that needs to be charged up in order for the propagating signal to be interpreted as the desired logic state.

 The difference between a transmission line and a capacitive load is that a transmission line is really a lumped LC circuit (really an RLC circuit) with complex dielectric constant.
 Therefore, it’s impedance is approximately real.
-However, the load capacitance does create real effects; typical load capacitance values are on the order of 1 pF for modern digital components, depending on packaging considerations and technology node.
+However, the load capacitance does create real effects; typical load capacitance values can vary from 1 pF to 100 pF for modern digital components, depending on packaging and technology node.
 The load capacitance is in parallel with a high impedance logic circuit (order of 1 MOhm), so together they act like an RC circuit once they receive the incoming wave.
 Therefore, we only worry about applying termination as if everything were made of resistors; we only care about frequencies up to the limits where load capacitance takes over.

 Clearly, this is a “capacitive” load.
 In digital circuits, we acknowledge that load capacitance is a bandwidth limiting factor; it only becomes important when you get into the high GHz frequencies, meaning we only care when the roll-off frequency range for this input impedance overlaps with a significant fraction of the digital signal bandwidth.
 It is not practical to apply broadband termination in these circuits to fully suppress reflections.
 There will always be some reflection that occurs when the traveling signal reaches the load.

 Therefore, the industry has focused on things like equalization and multilevel signaling schemes to recover signals and increase data rates for a given rise time.
-In any case, the terminating element will normally be present on the die unless specialty logic is being used.
+In any case, the terminating element may be present on the component die unless specialty logic is being used.
+An example with parallel termination is shown below.

 The takeaway is this: for digital integrated circuits, we don’t worry about capacitive termination necessarily because we are trying to impedance match over the broadest possible bandwidth rather than at one specific frequency.
 This puts most of the emphasis on physical channel design to ensure return losses are minimal on short channels and insertion losses are minimal in long channels.
 If we only cared about matching at one specific frequency, we might lose the majority of the power in the signal and it might be completely lost.